Blaize-Egelhof/HangMan/README.md

  - command: git push origin main
  - command: git push heroku main

-After those steps were taken the application was deployed at the following link: https://dad-jokes-1.herokuapp.com/
+After those steps were taken the application was deployed at the following link: https://blaizeegelhof--hangman--p3-4273e3ce0a2b.herokuapp.com/

 ## Content

 - All text content in the application is created by the author of the project.
-- The initial 24 jokes in the Google Sheet are credited to [Country Living](https://www.countryliving.com/life/a27452412/best-dad-jokes/) and the submitter name for these jokes are set to CL
+- The HangMan visuals on hangman_visuals.py was inspired by Kiteco then modified [Kiteco](https://github.com/kiteco/python-youtube-code/blob/master/build-hangman-in-python/hangman.py)

 ## Credits